 Maximizing Performance

-The Sensation Ride ™ saddles are completely tree-free with no rigid components.
-The supportive cantle and swell / pommel are hand stuffed to permit the saddle to conform to the rider and horse with use.
+Sensation Ride ™ Saddles are completely tree-free with no rigid components.
+The supportive cantle and swell / pommel are hand stuffed to allow the saddle to conform to the rider and equine with use.

 Our saddles feature a system of weight distribution known as the MPD (multi-point distribution) which employs a movable stirrup base under the rider’s legs, as well as a stirrup leather attachment at the lowest point of the saddle.
-This lower attachment is known as the ISA (Internal stirrup attachment).
-This system of weight distribution is unique to our saddles and sets the Sensation Ride™ saddles apart from other tree-free saddles.
+This lower attachment is known as the ISA (Internal Stirrup Attachment).
+This system of weight distribution is unique to our saddles and sets the Sensation Ride™ Saddles apart from other treeless saddles.

 The girth rigging and the ISA are intertwined and secured from side to side on the saddle.
 This assembly is then unified through the stitching of the saddle, creating a consolidated tension along the length and width of the saddle from swell or pommel to the cantle.